 1. Depuff the face and eyes

 Nothing weights more your looks than a tired face and puffy eyes.
-In order to have an energized and depuffed face in the morning, your day should start with a refreshing splash of cold water and a quick massage as you lather up your facial cleanser.
-Then, apply a depuffing eye cream and find your overall appearance energized for the day.
-Finish with a moisturizer, and you’re ready to go!
+In order to have an energized and depuffed face in the morning, your day should start with a refreshing splash of cold water and a quick massage with your facial cleanser (try the CeraVe Hydrating Cleanser Normal to Dry Skin or the CeraVe Foaming Cleanser Normal to Oily Skin, depending on your skin type).
+Then, apply a depuffing eye cream like La Roche-Posay Pigmentclar Eye Contour Care and find your overall appearance energized for the day.
+Finish with a moisturizer, like the Pestle & Mortar Hydrate Moisturizer, and you’re ready to go!

 2. Conceal the shadows on the face

 Now that your face looks lively and ready to work, let’s conceal the shadows that still can make you look tired on camera – even if you’re not.
-And to conceal, we are surprisingly using a… concealer!
+And to conceal, we are surprisingly using a… concealer!, like the Maybelline Instant Anti-Age Eraser Concealer.
 We know it was unexpected, but we promise it works.
 The trick is to apply the concealer on your undereye circles, on the smile lines and around the nose.
 You can also apply it to an unwanted visitor like a blemish or also onto dark spots if that’s the case.
 Even without foundation, your complexion looks flawless.
 That’s how easy it is to work your complexion makeup for video calls!
 Tip: use a lightweight and luminous concealer that is both easy to apply and radiant.

 3. Enhance the definition of the eyes